DevRob/Angular/README.md

 # Angular

-## I build my portfolio site in this project using AngularJS.
+## I'm building a portfolio site in this project using AngularJS.
-  I try to show in detailes how and where I used my skills listed on the menu.